ludichrislyts/PortlandiaMonopoly/README.md

 # Portlandia Monopoly

 ##### _Monopoly game based on Portland tech businesses and local themes.
-There is no rhyme or reason to the placement of companies on the board, in case one is wondering._
+There is no rhyme or reason to the placement of companies on the board, in case one is wondering.
+To experience the game as it is now, please navigate to [my hosted github page.](http://ludichrislyts.github.io/PortlandiaMonopolyGH)_

 #### Chris Lytsell, Jason Creighton, Kenny Grage, Aaron Campf.